hermesfeet/durga/README.md

 Built in Python 3.6.
 See the Requirements.txt file.
 Mostly regex, NLTK, time, and collections.

+## Built With / Dependencies
+Version 1.6 - moved to Python3 and integrated question follow-on.

 ## Dev Timeline - Next To Do
 - More state management: don't repeat volleys (keep track of them)
 - Small talk module (questions people commonly ask bots) - short rsponse or tell a story from the bank